stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # cryptsetup luksAddKey /dev/nvme0n1p3 /etc/initcpio/keys/encrypted-lvm.key

-Now that the LVM container has a keyfile attached, the passphrase used initially when creating the LUKS container can **optionally** be removed from the device.
+Now that the LVM container has a keyfile attached, the passphrase used initially when creating the LUKS container **can optionally** be removed from the device.
+If this is done, unlocking the boot partition is the **only way** to recover the key-file used to unlock the LVM partition.
+**Use the below command with caution**.
+Depending on your security threat-model, this might be unecessary.

+    # # Skip this step if you don't understand the risks.
     # cryptsetup luksKillSlot /dev/nvme0n1p3 0 --keyfile /etc/initcpio/keys/encrypted-lvm.key

 Create the initial ramdisk environment and make sure it doesn't return any errors.